auhustsinovich/Collections/README.md

 ### Build `.xcframework` by yourself

-If you want to build the binary `.xcframework` file by yourself, run the `generate-xcframework.sh` script in a [scripts](./scripts/) folder or follow [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.
+To build the binary `.xcframework`, run the `generate-xcframework.sh` script in a [scripts](./scripts/) folder or follow [instructions](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Create-archives-for-frameworks-or-libraries) provided by Apple.

 ## Usage examples